 4 Signs of Alcohol Addiction

 Spotting the signs of alcohol addiction can be difficult, but it is vital to finding help.
-Learn the signs of heavy drinking and alcoholism, like:
+Learn the signs of a heavy drinking problem and alcoholism, like:

 1. Drinking More than Intended